-Performance Attribute Discussion Discussion - Evaluating and developing engineered solutions for utility impacts, such as the noted stormwater treatment facility and its need to remain in its current location, would be coordinated with the Del Mar Fairgrounds.Discussion - The overall surface effects due to the special events platform have not been fully determined; however, the platform is anticipated to include an aboveground plaza and vertical Maintainability Participant Feedback - Ongoing elevator maintenance for special event platform/station may be costly.
+Performance Attribute Discussion Discussion - Evaluating and developing engineered solutions for utility impacts, such as the noted stormwater treatment facility and its need to remain in its current location, would be coordinated with the Del Mar Fairgrounds.
+Discussion - The overall surface effects due to the special events platform have not been fully determined; however, the platform is anticipated to include an aboveground plaza and vertical circulation elements (e.g., escalators, stairs) within the permanent impact footprint.
+Discussion - The proposed use of the area above the cut-and-cover tunnel would need to be further evaluated and coordinated with NCTD and the City of Solana Beach.
+Discussion - Industry-established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction.
+Design measures for the track and portal structures would be implemented to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to advance.
+Traffic management and reconfiguration of the roads would be implemented to address effects on local traffic and access for emergency response would be maintained and coordinated with the affected cities.
+Discussion - Additional design work and coordination with the City of Del Mar would be required to better understand the extent of effects on local future sea level rise adaptation planning efforts, including living levees.
+Participant Feedback - Ongoing elevator maintenance for special event platform/station may be costly.
 Participant Feedback - Area with cut and cover would need O&M [operations and maintenance]; while it could be maintained by the City [Solana Beach] (at additional cost), or maintained by NCTD.
 Participant Feedback - The replacement of Rosa Street Bridge for cut and cover would need to be coordinated with SB [Solana Beach] to ensure O&M by City.
 Participant Feedback - Pumped and filtered/purified water would require connection to stormwater systems at both south (SD) and north (SB) ends of the tunnel.
 Participant Feedback - Maintenance of the underground platform in the coastal/below sea level environment will degrade metal at a greater rate.
-Participant Feedback - Dewatering system and water filtration/purification system will be required in compliance with RWQCB [Regional Water Quality Control Board] requirements.
-Participant Feedback - Easements likely needed to support ongoing access needs for maintenance on Faig [Fairgrounds].
-Discussion - The need to replace the pedestrian bridge near Rosa Street would need to be further evaluated and coordinated with the City of Solana Beach.
-Discussion - The features of the special events platform have not been fully determined; however, the cost of maintaining an underground station, inclusive of vertical circulation elements such as stairs, elevators, and/or escalators would be more expensive than a station located on a bridge.
+Maintainability Participant Feedback - Dewatering system and water filtration/purification system will be required in compliance with RWQCB [Regional Water Quality Control Board] requirements.
+Participant Feedback - Easements likely needed to support ongoing access needs for maintenance on Faig [Fairgrounds]. further evaluated and coordinated with the City of Solana Beach. however, the cost of maintaining an underground station, inclusive of vertical circulation elements such as stairs, elevators, and/or escalators would be more expensive than a station located on a bridge.
 Discussion - Floodwalls and floodgates at the south portal and low point sump pumps are anticipated for the alignment with a sag curve.
 The use of floodwalls and floodgates to address the potential of flood water entering the tunnel is standard practice and a proven solution.
 It is anticipated these features would incorporate stormwater conveyance requirements to comply with standards.
-Resiliency/ Reliability Participant Feedback - Cut and cover area could (?) have trees planted for carbon sequestration.
+Participant Feedback - Cut and cover area could (?) have trees planted for carbon sequestration.
 (NCTD to confirm this is acceptable).
-Participant Feedback - Could provide sand for beach nourishment projects in the future.
-Participant Feedback - Tracks at the south end of SB [Solana Beach] would be below sea level and could be impacted in a high precipitation and high tide event; presently they are above sea level.
+Resiliency/ Participant Feedback - Could provide sand for beach nourishment projects in the future.
+Reliability Participant Feedback - Tracks at the south end of SB [Solana Beach] would be below sea level and could be impacted in a high precipitation and high tide event; presently they are above sea level.
 Participant Feedback - Places an underground "platform" in a floodplain, a floodway, and an area subject to sea level rise.